smitha1672/experience/docs/content/motivation.md

 ## Motivation
 + Learned with foreign company working culture.
 + Learned logical thinking.
-+ Learned how to idea for design and planning a product
++ Learned how to design and plan a product
 + Impoved my commuication skill with English.